oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Create the LRA compensate endpoint

    Next, you need a compensate endpoint.
-This `compensateWork` method is similar to the previous methods and is marked with the `@Compensate` annotation to mark it as the componensation handler for this participant.
+This `compensateWork` method is similar to the previous methods and is marked with the `@Compensate` annotation to mark it as the compensation handler for this participant.

     ```java
     <copy>